swork/mcaux-ct/README.md

 This is the repo for mcaux-ct, my motorcycle auxiliary equipment controller, a quixotic art project for my KLR650.

+Independent separate crates are subdirs - Rust doesn't make it easy to manage a workspace crate that builds to different architectures, so let's just duck the problems:

+ - momentary/ abstracts some of the problems of doing state-changey things with momentary contact switches.
+It includes tests that run on the host, but also some conditional compilation so it can be used in the rp2XXX firmware.

+ - demo/ builds an egui/eframe mockup of the switches mostly for testing and experimenting with momentary/.
+It does not try to match the indicator animations in mcaux-rp2040, as the needs of color adjustments in egui and PWM manipulations under LED hardware are awkwardly different.

+ - mcaux-rp2040 builds the firmware to run the switches box on the motorcycle.

 ## Thoughts on long press

 Long sw0 is now out3 on/off.